 The Appeals Court observed in its conclusion, which was made public on Thursday, that the Feres Doctrine was far from absolute and, in fact, demanded that certain specifics of Spletstoser’s claims be taken into account in their decision to find in her favor.

 Don Christensen, a retired Air Force Col, former chief prosecutor, and current president of a service member advocacy group, said that the Court “made it obvious that they don’t think sexual assault is ever going to be an incident to service” without stating so explicitly.

 Were you raped or assaulted in the Pentagon parking lot or on a military base and want legal advice?
 The criminal justice system in our country is in charge of putting anyone who sexually assaults another person behind bars.
-However, after sexual predators commit abusive acts against the victim, it is the civil justice system, not a criminal prosecution, that ensures you receive financial compensation for any medical emergency or medical expenditures.
+However, after sexual predators commit abusive acts against the victim, the civil justice system, not a criminal prosecution, ensures you receive financial compensation for any medical emergency or medical expenditures.